MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: MED-Video Transformer (MED-VT)

 MED-VT is an end-to-end video transformer that inputs a clip and provides dense segmentation predictions without the need of explicit optical flow.
 Processing unfolds in five main stages; see Fig.~\ref{fig:model:detail}. (i) A feature pyramid is extracted using a backbone network. (ii) The extracted stacks of feature pyramids are processed by a transformer encoder and (iii) decoder. (iv) A task specific head produces initial predictions. (v) A many-to-many temporal label propagator refines the initial predictions by enforcing temporal consistency.
 Our architecture is unique in its unified approach to encoding and decoding at multiple scales, as well as its use of many-to-many label propagation.

 Feature extraction is standard.
 Given a video clip, we first extract a set of multiscale features, $F=\{\mathsf{f}_s:s\in S\}$, where $\mathsf{f}_s \in \mathbb{R}^{T \times H_s \times W_s \times C_s}$ represent features extracted at scale $s$, $S = \{1,..,s_{max}\}$ indexes the scale stages from fine to coarse and $\{T, H_s, W_s, C_s\}$ are the clip length, height, width and channel dimension at scale $s$, resp.
 Prior to subsequent processing, backbone features are down projected to $d$ dimensions, $\bar{\mathsf{f}}_s = \phi(\mathsf{f}_s) \in \mathbb{R}^{TH_sW_s\times d}$, where $\phi$ is a simple $1\times 1$ convolutional layer, followed by flattening.
 Our model is not specific to a particular backbone feature extractor; indeed, we illustrate with multiple in Sec.~\ref{exp}.
 Moreover, our model is not specific to a particular task head and we also illustrate with multiple in Sec.~\ref{exp}.
-The rest of this section, details our novel encoder-decoder and label propagator.
+The rest of this section, details our novel encoder-decoder, label propagator and an extension from single modality to multimodality input, \ie from purely video to video plus audio.